onedata/op-worker/README.md

-Helpers
+helpers
 =======

-*Helpers* is a part of *Onedata* system that unifies access to files stored at heterogeneous data storage systems that belong to geographically distributed organizations.
+*helpers* is a part of *onedata* system that unifies access to files stored at heterogeneous data storage systems that belong to geographically distributed organizations.

 Goals
 -----

-The goal of *Helpers* is provision of a "storage helpers" - libraries allowing access to all supported by *Onedata* (self-scalable cluster that will is a central point of each data centre that uses *Onedata*) filesystems.
+The goal of *helpers* is provision of a "storage helpers" - libraries allowing access to all supported by *onedata* (self-scalable cluster that will is a central point of each data centre that uses *onedata*) filesystems.

 Getting Started
 ---------------
-*Helpers* is built with CMake.
+*helpers* is built with CMake.
 More information about compiling the project in "Compilation" section.

 Prerequisites
 -------------